JuniousY/miniature-summarize/README.md

 # miniature-summarize
-Tools for quick summarize video and audio
+Tools for quick summarize text, audio and video